Classification of integers based on residue classes via modern deep learning algorithms: Results

+We first discuss the mod $2$ case.
+As listed in Table \ref{tab:DNNmod2}, ANN on raw data only gives an accuracy of $\sim 0.5$.
+It is not surprising that after converting to binary representations, accuracy of $1.000$ can be achieved since we have done mod $2$ operations already during binary transformations.
+The One, Two and Three gram encodings (or their combined versions) do give reasonable hints to the algorithms and they significantly improve the accuracy to $\sim 0.8$.
+The BERT model in the end can also achieve an accuracy of $1.000$ due to extensive pre-training processes and the state-of-the-art Transformer architecture.

+In the mod $3$ case, it is expected that base-three representations can achieve an accuracy of $1.000$ even under simple network architectures for the same reason as binary representations.
+The ``One-gram + (its sum $\% 3$)'' encoding can achieve accuracy of $>0.9$ in all networks tested since it essentially told algorithms everything about the mod $3$ divisibility rule.

-It is also very interesting to see that BERT can achieve $1.000$ accuracy from the ``One-gram+its sum'' encoding whereas it can only have $\sim 0.33$ accuracy from the ``One-gram'' encoding.
-In other words, the hint of ``summing up digits'' works well with BERT but poorly with other types of deep neural networks.
-The BERT model is the only algorithm in this section that can achieve $1.000$ accuracy with ``One-gram + its sum'' encoding in the mod $3$ case.
-The key difference between BERT and other neural networks is that in BERT, all the possible sums of the digits ($99$ potential choices of sums assuming there are $10$ digits maximum) are embedded into algorithms with length $768$ each, and therefore we have $768*99$ more features in BERT instead of having only one additional feature (sum of digits) in other neural networks.
-Due to the large pre-training data, these $768*99$ additional features have already been ``seen and learned'' by BERT and this helps detect the recursive nature of the mod $3$ problem.
-On the contrary, in other neural networks, the sum of digits could be large and therefore completely new during the training, which causes inaccuracy.
+It is also interesting to see that BERT can achieve an accuracy of $1.000$ from ``One-gram+its sum'' encoding whereas it can only have an accuracy of $\sim 0.33$ from ``One-gram'' encoding.
+In other words, the hint of summing up digits works well with BERT but poorly with other types of deep neural networks.
+BERT is the only algorithm here that can achieve an accuracy of $1.000$ with ``One-gram + its sum'' encoding in mod $3$ case.
+The key difference between BERT and other neural networks is that in BERT, all the possible sums of the digits ($99$ potential choices of sums assuming there are $10$ digits maximum when we restricted input space to $2^{32}-1$) are embedded into algorithms with length $768$ each, and therefore we have $768\times 99$ more features in BERT instead of having only one additional feature (sum of digits) in other neural networks.
+Due to large amounts of pre-training data and better embedding techniques, these $768\times 99$ additional features have already been ``seen and learned'' by BERT and this helps detect the recursive nature of mod $3$ problem.
+On the contrary, in other neural networks, the sum of digits could be large and therefore completely unseen during training, which leads to inaccuracy.

-Besides those mentioned above, all the remaining cases have results $\sim 0.33$, which are essentially uniformly choosing a label at random.
-At this stage, increasing the training size and/or the complexity of neural network architectures and/or trying classical ML algorithms (e.g. regressions, tree-based algorithms, etc.) will not help.